 **During the time of COVID-19 restrictions, communion will be taken in the pews and elements will be distributed in disposable packages as worshippers enter the sanctuary.

 More information about the Lutheran Church Missouri Synod is available here: www.lcms.org/belief-and-practice

 Children and Youth: We really love kids at St. Michael’s Lutheran Church!
 During worship services there are children’s bulletins with fun, age-appropriate activities corresponding to the sermon—simply ask an usher.
 We also have a quiet nursing room in the back of the sanctuary available for moms to care for little ones while still participating in service.
-We provide childcare in the nursery during regular services as well.
-There is a children’s sermon in both Sunday morning services where children will be welcomed forward for a time of teaching designed just for them.
-The children and youth stay together with their families during worship services, but we offer care and programs for children birth-grade 5 and middle/high school during Bible hour from 10 to 11 am.
+We provide childcare in the nursery during services as well.
+There is a children’s sermon when children will be welcomed forward for a time of teaching designed just for them.
+Connect Kids (Sunday school) is offered from 10 to 11 am.
 Additional children and youth programs, including Confirmation, are offered on Wednesday nights.
 For more detail please visit the children’s ministry page or the youth ministry page.
 First time visiting?
 Yes, your children are welcome to attend with no pre-registration necessary!

 Parking and Entrance, Accessibility: There is one driveway entrance to the church from Poplar Bridge Rd, as well as a one-way entrance from Normandale Blvd.
 We have one large parking lot close to the main church entrance on the east side of the building, and additionally two smaller lots to the southwest and southeast of the building.
 There are handicap spaces available close to the main entrance on the east side of the building.
 Our church building is equipped with handicap-accessible bathroom stalls and an elevator for your convenience.